AdactiveSAS/adsum-react-components/packages/adsum-steplist/README.md

 ```

 - **isInterfloor**: steps where the floor is different from the previous one.
-- **default**: default message for all the steps that don't fall into any of the previous categories.
+- **default**: default message for steps that don't fall into any of the previous categories.

 #### stepStyle
 Customize style of each step, following this structure: